 Pet store chains

-Big chains might prep poodles for the Westminster Dog Show, but they’ll get a dog bathed, trimmed, and freshened up from the ears to the anal glands.
-(This is the less glamorous side of dog grooming!)
+Big chains might not prep poodles for the Westminster Dog Show, but that’s where majority of pet parents will go to get a dog bathed, trimmed, and freshened up from the ears to the anal glands.
 Many groomers get started working for big box stores.
 It can be a good place to get experience, with a trainee program for newbies.